todorm85/FakeBlog/ReadMe.md

 - A list of existing comments showing author name and submission date
 - A form for submitting new comments
 - Comments require a name and content, with an optional email field
-- Validation feedback is provided for submitted comments

 Comments are displayed in reverse chronological order (newest first) and include the commenter's name and timestamp.